Xerox (XRX) Q2 2017 Results - Earnings Call Transcript

 Matthew Cabral - Goldman Sachs & Co.
 LLC

 Yeah.
 Thank you.
-Jeff, just in terms of the competitive landscape, just wondering how you characterize the current pricing environment and if you've seen any response from any of your competitors just as your product launch continues to roll out?
+Jeff, just in terms of the competitive landscape, just wondering how you'd characterize the current pricing environment and if you've seen any response from any of your competitors just as your product launch continues to roll out?

 Jeffrey Jacobson - Xerox Corp.

 Yeah.
 Hey, Matt thanks for the question.
 Yes, no, competitive reactions have been very stable.
 Pricing has been for us at about the same levels that it's been really for the last couple of years.
 If anything, where we're feeling really good is although the products are just coming out now, and again, we'll be coming out in Q3, but more fulsome in Q4, as we're speaking to the channel partners to bring on the SMB expansion, the reaction we're getting not just from the industry analysts or the awards we're getting, but from the resellers, the multi-branded resellers who are looking at these products and saying, we now understand that Xerox is very serious about going into the multi-brand channel.

-They've seen the hires we've made that we've hired a gentlemen named Pete Peterson, Jim Morrissey, two of people who are pretty well known on of these channels that they are going out and speaking to people.
-And where have seen some competitive reaction and saying, we now see the multi-brand channel speaking to Xerox now.
-We actually like it to be a little more low-key because we like to stay below the radar as we bring and these new multi-brand channel partners.
+They've seen the hires we've made, that we've hired a gentlemen named Pete Peterson, Jim Morrissey, two people who are pretty well known in these channels, that they are going out and speaking to people.
+And where have seen some competitive reaction is saying, we now see the multi-brand channel speaking to Xerox now.
+We actually like it to be a little more low-key because we'd like to stay below the radar as we bring and these new multi-brand channel partners.

 So and again, we're not getting out ahead of our headlights.
-We're also making investments in our mono brand channels.
-These are the resellers who have been extremely loyal to us and we're continuing to invest with them.
+We're also making investments in our mono brand channel.
+These are the resellers who have been extremely loyal to us.
+We're continuing to invest with them.
 And we're also streamlining what we do in the enterprise.
 We're getting much more focused by saying, for years, there have been a number of customers that we've had – that we've called on directly that quite candidly, we shouldn't.
 We're going to work with our mono-branded resellers, our multi-brand resellers to have them call on them, do it more through telesales as we change our model, so that the new logo hunters can focus on the largest enterprise customers in the industry.

 Jennifer Horsley - Xerox Corp.